KiM-M9/secweb/web-security-journey/SQL-Injection/README.md

 | **Error Handling** | Never expose raw database error messages to the user — they can leak schema details useful to an attacker. |
 | **Regular Security Testing** | Use tools like Burp Suite, sqlmap, or manual code review to catch injection points before attackers do. |

-> ⚠️ **Important:** Prepared statements are the primary and most reliable defense.
-All other techniques are complementary layers of defense-in-depth, not substitutes.

 ---